 Make sure to study the field for your 2021 Kentucky Oaks.

 Recent Oaks winners have gone on to prove themselves as historically brilliant fillies.
 Rachel Alexandra's tour de force in 2009 was the filly's coming out party as an elite talent.
 The Hal Wiggins trainee romped by a jaw-dropping 20 1/4-lengths while being guided to the wire by Calvin Borel in a canter.
 The superstar filly was sold privately following the race with Steve Asmussen taking over the training duties.

 Rachel Alexandra would defeat Kentucky Derby winner Mine That Bird in the Preakness in her next start, making her the first filly to win that race in 85 years.
 Later in her three-year-old season, Rachel Alexandra would become the first filly or mare to win the Grade 1 Woodward Stakes - a race for older males.
 She was named the 2009 Horse of the Year.

 More recently, at the 2019 Kentucky Oaks at Churchill Downs, the race was won by Serengeti Empress with a time of 1:50.17.
 Serengeti Empress took the lead early on and never looked back, running an excellent race under Jockey Jose Ortiz.
 She was closely followed by Liora and Lady Apple.

-Monomoy Girl, who won in 2018, has gone on to be one of the great fillies of her generation, and is still running in Grade 1 races in 2020 and will actually race on the Kentucky Oaks card on September 4 at Churchill Downs.
+Monomoy Girl, who won in 2018, has gone on to be one of the great fillies of her generation, and is still headlining Grade 1 races in 2021.
 Her battle with Wonder Gadot in the stretch of the Kentucky Oaks will be remembered for a long time.